 What use is a slow-loading site in an age of instant action and gratification?
 Do everything in your power to speed up your website on every level and visitors will be more likely to browse.

 “A fast-loading site is critical to your success,” said Michelle Abdow, President and Founder of Market Mentors.
 “Even minor improvements will allow you to lower bounce rates, increase conversions and improve your search engine rankings.
-When designing websites for clients, we’ve found that speed is an integral part of the overall user experience.
-But it’s important to remember that you can’t set it and forget it.
+When designing websites for clients, we have found that speed is an integral part of the overall user experience.
+But it is important to remember that you can’t set it and forget it.
 We see a webpage as a living, breathing document that consistently needs to be audited and updated to achieve optimal performance.”

 11. Compelling Calls To Action

 While CTAs might get a bad rap in the world of marketing, they are absolutely essential to keeping bounce rates low.
-Of course, there’s a right and wrong way to structure CTAs, so use them sparingly and stay true to best practices.
+Of course there is a right and wrong way to structure CTAs, so use them sparingly and stay true to best practices.

 “Just one call to action can make or break a first impression, so they must be crafted carefully,” said Brandon Amoroso, Founder and CEO of electrIQ marketing.
 “I recommend making calls to action less aggressive at first, and offering something in return for their input.
 For example, a free report or ebook is an ideal asset to exchange for an email address or quick survey.”